Online Casino Reviews

 As is the case in any industry, the quality and extent of customer support can speak volumes.
 For web-based operations such as casinos, the number of communication channels available to customers is a big clue about how that operator views its players.
-When we assess a casino we consider the following questions:
+When we assess a casino in our online casino reviews we consider the following questions:

 - Does an online casino offer a dedicated email address and if so, how many?

 - Does an online casino offer live chat?

 - Is there a postal address?

 - How quickly do customer support agents respond?